myaut/dtrace-stap-book/book/kernel/virtmem.md

 You can check address space of a process with `pmap` program or by viewing `/proc/PID/mapping` file on Linux.

 Let's for example see, how memory is dynamically allocated by calling `malloc()` with relatively large value.
-I used Python 2 `range(10000)` builtin which creates list with 10000 numbers.
+I used Python 2 `range(10000)` built-in which creates list with 10000 numbers.

 SystemTap provides corresponding syscalls via tapset `vm`:
 ```